Rebate FAQ (Frequently Asked Questions)

 - How about if I buy in other Texas locations.
 Will the Rebate apply?

 Opening Note - Are Cash Rebates Legal in Texas?

 Yes.
 Commission Cash rebates are legal in Texas when consent is provided by the client's (principals) we serve and rebates are disclosed properly.
-Commission rebates are an important competitive tool, that are beneficial to consumers.
+Commission rebates are an important competitive tool that is beneficial to consumers.
 Open and free business competition, in general, is the basis for the American economy and is protected by both state and federal antitrust and consumer protection laws.
 Consumers would be well advised to visit the DOJ's website to understand the many Federal law enforcement efforts to prevent or prosecute restraint of trade or commission price-fixing within the real estate services industry.
-If you feel your right to competitive real estate services were impeded by anti-competitive industry practices, resulting in a loss or reduction in an agreed commission rebate, please leave a complaint with the DOJ.
+If you feel your right to competitive real estate services was impeded by anti-competitive industry practices, resulting in a loss or reduction in an agreed commission rebate, please leave a complaint with the DOJ.
 Consumers have legal recourse against harmful anti-competitive business conspiracies within the real estate services sector, resulting in higher than negotiated consumer services costs.
-In the United States, including Texas, any business conspiracy that results in a restraint of free trade, consumer price fixing, and or works to impose a boycott on competitive businesses have been deemed illegal and subject to anti-trust laws.
+In the United States, including Texas, any business conspiracy that results in restraint of free trade, consumer price-fixing, and or works to impose a boycott on competitive businesses have been deemed illegal and subject to anti-trust laws.

 Consumer resource information concerning competition in real estate services on the U.S. Department of Justice (DOJ) website.

 - Cash Rebate Calculator

-- Non-Traditional Brokerage Business Model Explained by DOJ abd Federal Trade Commission
+- Non-Traditional Brokerage Business Model Explained by DOJ and Federal Trade Commission

 - How Rebates make buying a home less expensive

 The Information Age Difference